Easy Homemade Garlic Knots

 - Preheat the oven to 400ºF (204ºC).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Cut the pizza dough into 12 equal pieces.
 Roll each piece into a 6-8" long rope.
-Allow to rest while you prepare the garlic butter.1 pound (454g) pre-made pizza dough1
+Allow to rest while you prepare the garlic butter.13 to 16 ounces (369-454g) pre-made pizza dough1

 - In a small saucepan over medium heat, melt the butter and the garlic, then allow to cook for 2-3 minutes.
 Remove from heat, then stir in the oregano, basil, and salt.
 Set aside.6 Tablespoons (85g) unsalted butter, 3 cloves garlic, ½ teaspoon dried oregano, ½ teaspoon dried basil, ⅛ teaspoon salt